Code-Institute-Submissions/PrezBala-ProjectThree-Battleships/README.md

 + YouTube, codeacademy and knowledge mavens youtube channel to inspire with ideas and how to handle errors and validation, and for generating the board that was used for this game.
 I watched Mavens video several times and made notes as I was going along to break down each step and make the game my own by adding an additional board for the computer.
 + Python for beginners reddit page that provided several answers to any questions i had and also helped me as i can easily search through any similar queries other people had compared to mine.
 + Code institue for allowing me to use the template and being able to deploy it on the Heroku App.
++ The battleships text in ascii was created using an ascii generator found [here](https://patorjk.com/software/taag/#p=display&f=Doom&t=Battleships)
++ The battleship image in ascii was taken from [here](https://www.asciiart.eu/vehicles/navy)

 <hr>

 # Self Improvements